oktadev/okta-blog/_source/_posts/2023-09-14-spring-boot-keycloak-kubernetes.md

 After signing in, the gateway home page will display the username (email).
 If roles were mapped correctly, the user should be able to create entities (granted by ROLE_USER), and the Administration menu will also display (granted by ROLE_ADMIN).

-## Summary of recommended practices for Keycloak in production
+## Recommended Practices for Keycloak in Production

 When running Keycloak in a container, it can be started in development mode with the `start-dev` command or production mode with the `start` command, both available in the default container image.
 Production mode follows a _secure by default_ principle and expects _hostname_ and _HTTPS/TLS_ configuration to be set, otherwise, Keycloak won't start and will display an error.
 Also, in production mode HTTP is disabled by default.